janahofmann/janahofmann.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track faculty at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org).
-I am interested in formal reasoning about relational security properties like noninterference (also called hyperproperties).
-I develop specification languages, verification and synthesis algorithms, as well as modeling and testing techniques.
+I am a tenure-track researcher at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org).
+I investigate how to establish trust in information systems via strong security and privacy guarantees, both for hardware and software.
+In particular, I work on detecting, specifying, and preventing information leakage through microarchitectural side-channels.
+I develop specifiaction languages and models, verification and synthesis algorithms, as well as testing techniques for black-box systems.
-In particular, I work on principled methods to detect, model, and prevent information leakage through microarchtectural side channels.

 Previously, I was a researcher at [Azure Research, Microsoft](https://www.microsoft.com/en-us/research/group/azure-research/), where I worked on detection mechanisms and defenses for microarchitectural side-channels.
 I obtained my PhD from [Saarland University](https://saarland-informatics-campus.de) (while working at [CISPA](https://cispa.de/en)) in 2022, where I was advised by [Bernd Finkbeiner](https://www.react.uni-saarland.de/people/finkbeiner.html).
 My thesis was awarded with Saarland University's [Dr.-Eduard-Martin prize](https://www.uni-saarland.de/aktuell/eduard-martin-preise-2023-27582.html) for the best computer science dissertation of the year.
 A 10-page summary of my thesis (with a focus on logics) can be found [here](http://janahofmann.github.io/files/summary_dissertation.pdf).

 # News!
+* Our paper *Principled Microarchitectural Isolation on Cloud CPUs* won a **distinguished paper award** at CCS'24!
+* I will serve as Sponsorship Chair at CAV'25.
+I've also joined the PC of the Formal Methods & Programming Languages track at CCS'25.
 * July'24: We have two papers accepted at CCS'24!
 One titled *Gaussian Elimination of Side-Channels: Linear Algebra for Memory Coloring* and the other titled *Principled Microarchitectural Isolation on Cloud CPUs*.
 * April'24: I will start as a tenure-track faculty at [MPI-SP](https://www.mpi-sp.org) in October 2024.
-* October'23: I was awarded the [Dr.-Eduard-Martin prize](https://www.uni-saarland.de/aktuell/eduard-martin-preise-2023-27582.html) for best Computer Science Ph.D. thesis at Saarland University this year.
-For a 3-minute summary of my dissertation (in German) click [here](https://cispa.de/en/eduard-martin-prize).

 <details>
 <summary>Show older news</summary>
   <ul>
+    <li> October'23: I was awarded the <a href="https://www.uni-saarland.de/aktuell/eduard-martin-preise-2023-27582.html">Dr.-Eduard-Martin prize</a> for the best Computer Science Ph.D. thesis at Saarland University in 2022.
+For a 3-minute summary of my dissertation (in German) click <a href="https://cispa.de/en/eduard-martin-prize">here</a>. </li>
     <li> October'23: I joined the PC of <a href="http://i-cav.org/2024/call-for-papers/">CAV 2024</a>.</li>
     <li> July'23: Our paper <i>Smart Contract Synthesis Modulo Hyperproperties</i> won a <b>Distinguished Paper Award</b> at CSF'23!
 Find the paper <a href="https://arxiv.org/pdf/2208.07180.pdf">here</a>.</li>
     <li> July'23: Our paper <i>Reactive Synthesis of Smart Contract Control Flows</i> was accepted at ATVA'23!</li>